DIY@home

 Second Chance to Get it Right

-I picked up a few more packages of the panelling and immediately unwrapped it and left it all in the garage for a couple of days (resisting the temptation to get on with cutting and finishing the new material).
+I picked up a few more packages of the paneling and immediately unwrapped it and left it all in the garage for a couple of days (resisting the temptation to get on with cutting and finishing the new material).
 Fortunately, the humidity stayed fairly high (80-90%) during this period so I knew the material was at near maximum size.
 I measured and cut new boards to replace each of the badly damaged ones marking the replacement boards with the row and position followed by an “N” for “new” since these would need an additional finish coat.
 I used the same method to recut the partly damaged boards.

 I put a coat of Varathane on the new boards including grooves and end cuts.
 I then put a second coat on everything to try to seal it as well as possible.